-Xu Xing's theories were also not appreciated by Confucians like Mengzi 孟子 who explained that "those who labour with their minds govern others; those who labour with their strength are governed by others."
-Xu Xing, who came from the state of Chu 楚, once met to a dispute with Mengzi at the court of Duke Wen of Teng 滕文公, where he argued that everyone had to life the same life as during the times of the "Divine Husbandman" Shen Nong 神農, and that the prices on the markets were to be fixed (shi jia bu er 市賈不貳 "there would not be two prices in the market"), so that no one would be cheated.
+Xu Xing's theories were also not appreciated by Confucians like Mengzi 孟子, who explained that "those who labour with their minds govern others; those who labour with their strength are governed by others."
+Xu Xing, who hailed from the state of Chu 楚, once met to a dispute with Mengzi at the court of Duke Wen of Teng 滕文公 (r.
+600-575) where he argued that everyone had to life the same life as during the times of the "Divine Husbandman" Shen Nong 神農, and that the prices on the markets were to be fixed (shi jia bu er 市賈不貳 "there would not be two prices in the market"), so that no one would be cheated.
 Mengzi rebuked his theories by demonstrating that a modern society necessarily adhered to divison of labour, because if everyone is a farmer, no one will produce iron ploughs or clothes.
 Some historians identified him with Xu Fan 許犯, a later disciple of Mozi 墨子.

 The agriculturalists were very interested in the promotion of better techniques in agriculture, which is therefore a field where they substantially contributed to the enhancement of production in later years.
-Their school of thought was the origin of the vast treasure of books on agriculture that was written in later ages.
+Their school of thought was the origin of the vast treasure of books on agriculture written in later ages.
 Their authors were subsumed under the term nongjia "experts on farming".

-Fragments of agriculturalist thinking are to be found books Guanzi 管子, Shanghunshu 商君書 and Lüshi chunqiu 呂氏春秋.
 The early texts Shen Nong shu 神農書 and Yelaoshu 野老書 are lost except a few fragments.

+Apart from in the book Mengzi, fragments of agriculturalist thinking are to be found in the Guanzi 管子, Shanghunshu 商君書 and Lüshi chunqiu 呂氏春秋.

-Nongye da cidian bianji weiyuanhui 農業大詞典編輯委員會 (ed.
-1998).
-Nongye da cidian 農業大詞典, Beijing: Zhongguo nongye chubanshe, pp. 1182, 1877.
+Nongye da cidian bianji weiyuanhui 農業大詞典編輯委員會, ed.
+(1998).
+Nongye da cidian 農業大詞典 (Beijing: Zhongguo nongye chubanshe), 1182, 1877.